deeplearning4j/deeplearning4j/README.md

 Depends on the distro - ask in the earlyadopters channel for specifics on distro

+Ubuntu Linux 16.04
+* sudo apt install libopenblas-dev
+* sudo apt install cmake

 The standard development headers are needed.

 Windows:
 see windows.md

-1. Set a LIBND4J_HOME as an environment variable.
+1. Set a LIBND4J_HOME as an environment variable to the libnd4j folder you've obtained from GIT

 This is required for building nd4j as well.

 2. For cpu followed by gpu run: